jacob-pro/wsl2-dns-agent/docs/ROUTING.md

 ## Step #1 - WSL2 Internet Access

 First you need to ensure your WSL2 distributions can access the internet.
-Before connecting to the VPN your routes for WSL2 will look something like (using the `Get-NetAdapter` command in powershell):
+Before connecting to the VPN your routes for WSL2 will look something like (using the `Get-NetRoute` command in powershell):

 ```
 ifIndex DestinationPrefix                              NextHop                                  RouteMetric ifMetric PolicyStore